cps240/BankGroupProject/Plan.md

     - reports
       - accounts
       - transaction per day
-      - approve account
+      -? approve account
         - if so, automatically generate account based on request
       - deactivate accounts

   - Program side
-    - check for interest
-    - warnings for low balances and other notifications
+    -? warnings for low balances and other notifications

 store data in json files
 accounts will be folder systems